SovereignCloudStack/contributor-guide/source/dco-and-licenses.rst

        maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.

-All contributions to the Sovereign Cloud Stack are licensed under the GNU Affero General Public License 3 (https://www.gnu.org/licenses/agpl-3.0.html).
-Where Sovereign Cloud Stack is based on existing projects under OSI compliant Open Source projects, we use the respective license of these projects, so we can contribute our work back.
-All documentation content is licensed under Creative Commons BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/).
+All contributions to the Sovereign Cloud Stack are licensed under the (OSI approved) open source license of the upstream project being used therein (very often this is the
+`Apache Software License v2<https://www.apache.org/licenses/LICENSE-2.0>`_).

+Where we create independent code, we prefer to use the GNU Affero General Public License 3 (https://www.gnu.org/licenses/agpl-3.0.html), except for interface code which we would put under LGPL-3 (weak copyleft).
+Own documentation content
+is licensed under Creative Commons BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0/).

 Contributors sign-off that they adhere to these requirements by adding a ``Signed-off-by``